peterkovacs-codeandsoda/peterkovacs-codeandsoda/presentations/encryption.md

 ### 3.2.
 Usage

 #### 3.2.1.
 SSH/SFTP/SCP
--- asymmetric encryption is used to authenticate and share each public keys -- server and client use their own private key, public key and the shared public key to generate symmetric key -- symmetric encryption is used to communicate with the newly generated symmetric key -- hashing is used to provide data integrity
+- asymmetric encryption is used to authenticate and share each public keys
+- server and client use their own private key, public key and the shared public key to generate symmetric key
+- symmetric encryption is used to communicate with the newly generated symmetric key
+- hashing is used to provide data integrity

 #### 3.2.2.
 SSL/TLS
--- asymmetric encryption is used to establish secure connection -- symmetric encryption is used to exchange data
+- asymmetric encryption is used to establish secure connection
+- symmetric encryption is used to exchange data

+### 3.3.
+Attacks
+- hardware, software & human capabilities
+- success in time (Enigma 1 day rotation)
+- cryptanalysis
+- brute-force & dictionary attack

 ## 4. Resources
 - [Online crypting tool](https://cryptii.com/)